-Then we headed to the chocolate shop for something sweet:
+Then we headed to the Pokolbin Chocolate Company shop for something sweet:

 There were too many temptations in here!
 We opted not to purchase anything due to the heat, but we did get a few try-me’s.
 Some of their work was really fabulous.
 Just look at the chocolate “grapes” in the middle tray:

-Our last big stop was also the biggest wine producer on the tour: McGuigan Wines.
+The last stop on our Hunter Valley winery tour also happened to be the biggest wine producer on the tour: McGuigan Wines.